MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ## Upcoming Breaking Changes

 ::: warning Important Information
-In the near future, we are making changes to our provider API that will be breaking for some web3 sites.
+On **November 16, 2020**, we are making changes to our provider API that will be breaking for some web3 sites.
 These changes are _upcoming_, but you can prepare for them today.
 Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.